nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 This is not an update, but an ask.
 Which elected officers get paid an honorarium in the MSA and how much?

+### Update 11/10/2023 - Social Justice and Rainbow Collective clash - 1 day until polls close

+New Facebook salvoes in the stoush over Queer Officer.
+Social Justice made the following Facebook post:

+> *"MAKE THE QUEER OFFICE POLITICAL, ACTIVIST, AND LEFT WING.*

+> *Madi Curkovic and Kelly Cvetkova [also Victorian Socialists candidate for the Mulgrave by-election] have a proven track record of fighting for queer rights.
+They contributed to the activist campaign to expose the transphobia of Kelly-Jay Keen, a virulent anti-trans activist.
+Through 2023 they have fought against the far-right, as the right have been attacking queer rights and queer events.*

+> *Queer rights are under attack by right wingers, nazis, and religious bigots, here in Australia and internationally.
+Our opponents have spent the week saying we need to keep the queer office APOLITICAL.
+We need the opposite - a political, activist, and left-wing queer office, ready to fight the right, and fight for queer students."*

+In a comment to this post, the outgoing GLEAM (Queers in STEM) President and Rainbow Collective candidate for Queer Officer made the following case:

+> *"Fantastic work that both of you have been doing, thank you.
+I'd just like to remind you all that we have clearly stated we are apolitical in student politics.
+Of course Queer rights are political, but not every aspect of being a Queer Officer is political.
+Most of it isn't.
+It's about being there for the queer community on a personal level, on a community level, about running events where people can be themselves, giving confidence to queer students, and fighting for them personally.
+As someone who is deeply involved with many different queer communities at Monash, I can tell you people want safe spaces to be able to exist and build community.
+Activism is critical, but only after your look after your community at home.*

+> *Whatever the outcome of this election, I hope we don't have to see each other as 'opponents' and can work together to support and care for the queer people on Monash to the best of our abilities."*

+### Update 11/10/2023 - regulations - 1 day until polls close

+You hear people say campaigners breached election regulations.
+Of course they would.
+And if you were a pedant, you would point out that the Returning Officer has not placed any notices relating to the election on the MSA notice-board, which is required by MSA election regulations.

 ### Documents

 - [All official MSA election documents](https://msa.monash.edu/elections)